-When there is a dispute about proposed work, the Act requires the appointment of a surveyor or surveyors.
-This can be a single surveyor who is appointed by both parties and acts impartially, or it may be that each party appoints their own surveyor.
+Any neighbour who does not respond in writing within 14 days of receiving the notice is considered as dissenting to the work.
+When there is a dispute to the proposed work, the Party Wall Act requires the appointment of at least one surveyor.
+This could be a single surveyor who is appointed by both parties and acts impartially, or it may be that each party appoints their own surveyor.

 If you are looking for a Party Wall surveyor, London-based Anderson Wilde & Harris is here to help.
 Our Chartered Surveyors have worked on projects of all sizes and fill a vital role in the process of making changes to a party wall.
 Their vast experience in acting as an impartial party and mediator between the shared owners of the affected properties has helped hundreds of cases come to a successful conclusion.

 Get expert advice from our team of professional surveyors.
 Call 0800 071 5517 or email email@example.com.